 Attorneys in the District Court spend the majority of their time in the courtroom.
 They are assigned to a designated courtroom and are responsible for handling all the cases on that docket.
 There are currently seven full-time and three part-time assistant state's attorneys on staff.
 The prosecutors are responsible for the preparation and prosecution of the cases.
 Another indispensable component of the Division is the administrative support staff, responsible for setting up case files, data input, running criminal and traffic records, summonsing witnesses, counseling victims, reviewing police reports and charging documents, attending office meetings and trainings as well as any necessary paperwork associated with case management.

-By diverting appropriate cases into treatment, the program improves the operational effectiveness of the court process by providing early diagnosis of drug and alcohol related problems, providing education or treatment for those problems and offering an alternative to incarceration for the accused who pose no danger to the community.
+By the diversion of appropriate cases into treatment, the program improves the operational effectiveness of the court process by providing early diagnosis of alcohol-related problems, providing education or treatment for those problems and offering an alternative to incarceration for the accused who pose no danger to the community.

 To guarantee a high quality of service to Diversion Program participants, the State's Attorney's Office holds periodic meetings with treatment providers and other agencies that provide services to participants.

 In an effort to combat this serious problem, the State's Attorney's Office has organized the Bad Check Restitution Program to assist local merchants with bad check losses.
 The primary goal of the program is to obtain full restitution for the victim without adding to the financial burden of the criminal justice system.

 The Bad Check Restitution Program operates in conjunction with American Corrective Counseling Services which works between the private and public sectors.
 Merchants in Howard County benefit because they receive restitution without paying any collection fees.
 First time bad check offenders are given the opportunity to avoid criminal prosecution by attending a mandatory, eight hour intervention class, in addition to paying restitution.
 All of this is accomplished without any cost to the taxpayers.